 The only bad thing I can say about the controls is that moving the tank can be a little awkward at first, but payers can get to grips with it fairly quickly; it certainly isn’t awkward enough to the point of completely annoying players or hindering gameplay to any great extent.
 Otherwise, however, there are no other issues to address.

 It can take a good few hours to collect every tank in the game and their respective upgrades, as well as finish the main game.
 It’s particularly impressive since one playthrough of a traditional arcade game tends to not even last an hour; for example, The House of the Dead 2 can take an average of 40 minutes to finish.
 It’s just another way whereby the Wii U port has been effectively adapted for consoles, and how much thought went into the entire process, as opposed to simply porting it as it was.

 Storyline – N/A (10/10)

 There is no clear-cut story to this game, but instead, simply a basic premise.
-Your character, modelled off your own likeness, must undertake a series of missions whereby certain cities and landscapes are being overwhelmed by menacing and towering monsters, and must be taken down with you little green tank.
-I think that it’s acceptable that this is the case, because often times, when arcade games try to incorporate a plot, it’s either nor very good or well thought out, or because the games generally tend to last for so little time, not enough time can be invested on the player’s behalf to care about anything that’s happening.
+Your character, modeled off your own likeness, must undertake a series of missions whereby certain cities and landscapes are being overwhelmed by menacing and towering monsters and must be taken down with your little green tank.
+I think that it’s acceptable that this is the case, because oftentimes when arcade games try to incorporate a plot, it’s either not very good or well thought out, or because the games generally tend to last for so little time, not enough time can be invested on the player’s behalf to care about anything that’s happening.